Ashref-dev/entretien-ai/README.md

 ## License

 Open Source but you can't sell it, but you can use it for free for non commercial use.

+## Environment Variables in production

+For production builds, the application uses `.env.production` with dummy values during build time.
+The actual runtime values are provided by Azure App Service environment variables.

+Do not modify `.env.production` with real values as it's committed to the repository.